goromlagche/goromlagche.github.io/_posts/2021-10-31-sql-injection-and-prepared-statements.md

 For example, let us say we need to find the distance between two coordinates or words.
 In these cases, there is no ready-made help available from `active-record`.
 We will need to write custom sql queries.

-We can use trigram search for that.
-And Postgres has [pg_trgm](https://www.postgresql.org/docs/current/pgtrgm.html) module which provides us with the necessary tools.

 Let us move on to a concrete example.

 ## Seed Database